tushars69/RAG-Based-Technical-Documentation-Assistant/README.md

 An intelligent, self-correcting Retrieval-Augmented Generation (RAG) system built with **FastAPI**, **LangGraph**, and **ChromaDB**.
 This project serves as a technical documentation assistant capable of answering complex queries, routing around irrelevant data, fact-checking its own answers, and falling back to real-time web searches when local knowledge fails.

+Built for the **Express Analytics AI/ML Engineer Intern** assignment.

 ---

 ## 🚀 Features